denis-collette/Narratica-MountainProject/docs/PROCESS.md

 For any issues, reach out to the project administrator or check the AWS logs for the Bastion Host and RDS instance.

 ---

-### Configure Environment Variables
-1. Ensure you have received the `.env` file from the project administrator.
-2. Place the `.env` file in the root of the project directory.
-3. Install dependencies:
-   pip install -r requirements.txt